AltoCIef/AltoCIef/README.md

 <br>scp foundation, half life, portal, postal
     <br>
     <br>if you want to talk to me, feel free to, i dont really
-<br> have anyone else to talk to other than my bsf who
+<br> have anyone else to talk to because i have no
-    <br>isnt really all that into ponytown as much as i am lol
+    <br>friends lmao
 <br>
 <br>im extremely socially anxious so if you want to
 <br>talk to me, please talk first to me, i def am